 - · There is sufficient developable land to accommodate the projected demand through to 2031. - · At this point in time there appear to be too many constraints and insufficient demand to actively zone additional greenfield land under the District Plan Review.
-The strong uptake of available land, resolution of infrastructure servicing constraints and reduction in hazard risks may warrant additional land being considered for residential zoning in the medium to long term timeframes. - · Leeston is subject to high groundwater, with the township and its periphery being located within a larger recorded flood site. - · Any opportunities to accommodate significant growth and/or intensification via infill or higher-density development may also be constrained by the cost of infrastructure upgrades, natural hazards and the availability of natural resources. - · Retrofitting stormwater infrastructure is complex and also limits opportunities to intensify or infill established neighbourhoods. - · Growth to the east should be precluded to avoid any adverse reverse sensitivity effects on the Leeston Wastewater Treatment Plant and Leeston Gun Club. - Development of the Living 2 Deferred Zone to the west of Spring Place is difficult to service with gravity sewer and is susceptible to flooding and inundation. - · An existing intensive farming activity established on the southern side of Drain Road in Doyleston, and the gradual growing together of these two townships, are identified as long-term constraints to growth extending to the north-east of Leeston. - · Growth should be precluded to the north-west of the township to avoid any further stormwater discharges entering Leeston Creek.
+The strong uptake of available land, resolution of infrastructure servicing constraints and reduction in hazard risks may warrant additional land being considered for residential zoning in the medium to long term timeframes. - · Leeston is subject to high groundwater, with the township and its periphery being located within a larger recorded flood site. - · Any opportunities to accommodate significant growth and/or intensification via infill or higher-density development may also be constrained by the cost of infrastructure upgrades, natural hazards and the availability of natural resources. - · Retrofitting stormwater infrastructure is complex and also limits opportunities to intensify or infill established neighbourhoods. - · Growth to the east should be precluded to avoid any adverse reverse sensitivity effects on the Leeston Wastewater Treatment Plant and Leeston Gun Club. - Development of the Living 2 Deferred Zone to the west of Spring Place is difficult to service with gravity sewer and is susceptible to flooding and inundation. - · The gradual growing together of Leeston and Doyleston is identified as a long-term constraint to growth extending to the north-east of Leeston. - · Growth should be precluded to the north-west of the township to avoid any further stormwater discharges entering Leeston Creek.
 There are also areas of potentially contaminated land in this direction.